nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 .. note::
    If the selected board does not support the selected build type, the build is interrupted.
-   For example, if the ``ZDebugWithShell`` build type is not supported by the selected board, the following notification appears:
+   For example, if the ``ZDebugNUS`` build type is not supported by the selected board, the following notification appears:

    .. code-block:: console

-      Configuration file for build type ZDebugWithShell is missing.
+      Configuration file for build type ZDebugNUS is missing.

 Providing API key
 =================